Sign up to receive this Control Girl Q & A series by email here.

 I assured her that I intended this book to be for any woman, and we worked diligently to widen our discussion questions and application points to include women of various ages and stages.
 Yet in selecting the seven woman I would study (which I wrote more about here), the Bible didn’t offer me many single “Control Girls” to choose from.
 I was happy to include Miriam, who isn’t identified by the Bible as a wife or mom.
 But the other six (Eve, Sarah, Hagar, Rebekah, Leah, and Rachel) were all wives and mothers.

-So is Control Girl written for the single woman?
-For the woman in her sixties who has never been married?
+So is Control Girl written for the woman in her twenties—or sixties—who hasn’t been married?
 Or the woman in her thirties who is newly divorced?
 Or the woman in her forties who has been recently widowed and is facing the challenge of raising her children alone?

 To the extent that this Bible study focuses on the Bible, my answer is yes.
 This book is written for each woman I’ve described.